 Seabrights are a true bantam with an active temperament and are largely ornamental.

 Silkies are known to be much friendlier and make better pets than a lot of breeds.
 They’re also easy to pick out in a crows as chicks, they’ll have black skin and an extra toe.

 The big thing you want to get right is not buying meat birds when you’re after layers.
-I avoid buying white chicks all together, when they’re only a few days old it’s not that easy tell a Cornish cross from a white leghorn.
+I avoid buying white chicks altogether, when they’re only a few days old it’s not that easy to tell a Cornish cross from a white leghorn.

 Get a Great Deal on Older Birds

 I’m not really set up to raise meat birds at the moment (and I really don’t like butchering, especially by myself) but if I was going to the cheapest way to do it is to nab the ‘old’ chicks from the feed store.

 Tractor Supply gets chicks in on a regular basis, you’d have to chat with an employee to figure out the schedule at your store.
 Sometimes they sell out, other times they have chicks from an earlier shipment hanging around when the new ones come in.

 The week-old chicks are usually marked down to get them out of the way for the cute little babies.

 Yeah, you’ll miss out on that adorable baby phase BUT you’ll save some money and you’ll be bringing home some sturdier birds.